 Uninsured poor immigrants can walk into a health clinic or hospital in the state in Massachusetts and get publicly subsidized care at virtually no cost to them, regardless of their immigration status.

-Romney campaign referred questions to Tim Murphy, who served as Romney's state health human services secretary, Murphy, said the governor never intended the health safety net to serve undocumented immigrants.
+Romney campaign referred questions to Tim Murphy, who served as Romney's state health human services secretary.

-Our view when we signed the law was that all benefits would be for people in the Commonwealth who were here legally, Murphy said, noting that the regulations implementing the program were written after Romney left office in 2007.
+Yeah, our view when we signed the law was that all benefits would be for people in the Commonwealth who were here legally, Murphy said, noting that the regulations implementing the program were written after Romney left office in 2007.

-But Massachusetts officials involved in crafting the health care law said that there was broad understanding when Romney signed it, that at least some people who would benefit would be in the country illegally.
+But Massachusetts officials involved in crafting the health care law said that there was broad understanding when Romney signed it that at least some people who would benefit would be in the country illegally.

 And that's supported by the language of the law, it says here in the LA Times story.